augustss/verse-semantics/Book/docs/02_builtins.md

 Here, the rational `Coins / CoinsPerQuiver` represents the exact division of coins into quivers.
 Applying `Floor` converts it into the number of whole quivers the player can actually buy.

-Rationals therefore serve a narrow but important role in Verse: they capture the result of dividing integers, and allow precise rounding into whole numbers when needed.

 ## Floats

 The `float` type represents all non-integer numerical values.
 It can hold large values and precise fractions.

-The float type is used for storing and handling floating point numbers, such as 1.0, -50.5, and 3.14159.
-A float is an IEEE 64-bit float, which means it can contain a positive or negative number that has a decimal point in the range [-2^1024 + 1, … , 0, … , 2^1024 - 1], or has the value NaN (Not a Number).
+The float type is used for storing and handling floating point numbers, such as `1.0`, `-50.5`, and `3.14159`.
+A float is an IEEE 64-bit float, which means it can contain a positive or negative number that has a decimal point in the range `[-2^1024 + 1, … , 0, … , 2^1024 - 1]`, or has the value `NaN` (Not a Number).

 The implementation for float differs from the IEEE standard in the following ways:

-- There is only one NaN value.
+- There is only one `NaN` value.
-- NaN is equal to itself.
+-`NaN` is equal to itself.
 - Every number is equal to itself.
 If two numbers are equal, then no pure code can observe the difference between them.
-- 0 cannot be negative.
+- `0` cannot be negative.

-You can include predefined float values within your code as float literals.
-A float literal is a floating point number in your code:
+You can include predefined float values within your code as float literals:

 <!--verse
 F()<transacts><decides>:void={